ZainRizvi/ZainRizvi.github.io/_posts/2015-06-05-creating-partial-backups-of-your-site-with-azure-web-apps.md

 ---
 title: "Backup just the Important Parts of your Site with Azure Web Apps"
+excerpt: |-
+  Introducting a way to backup just the parts of your website that matter most.
 ---

 Introducting a way to backup just the parts of your website that matter most.